alexanderjacks/dogged/src/pages/blog/raising-animals-quest.md

 templateKey: blog-post
 featuredpost: false
 date: 2020-03-01T03:43:43.711Z
-featuredimage: /img/quest_bg3.png
+featuredimage: /img/quest_bg6.png
-imgBg: quest_bg3
+imgBg: quest_bg6
 title: Raising Animals
 description: Robin the local carpenter lives north of town.
 In exchange for raw materials and money she'll construct new buildings on your farm.
 You'll need her to build a coop or barn so that you can raise animals.
 reward: 100'
 tags:
-  - Complete "Getting Started" Build a Coop.
+  - Complete "Getting Started"
+  - Build Coop
 ---